dsedivec/macos_ansible/README.md

 * DHCP client ID on wireless and other network interfaces
 * Set up printer
 * Turn a bunch of notifications to "show content only when unlocked"
-* Turn off "Spotlight Suggestions" and "Allow Spotlight Suggestions in Look Up", because the preference for the former is a big complicated array that I don't want to script, and I'm not at all sure I know what the preference for the second even is
+* Turn off "Siri Suggestions" in Spotlight preferences, because I don't know where this preference is
 * Add Unicode and my Russian input methods (this is in `com.apple.HIToolbox` but I didn't feel confident about setting it due to crazy `KeyboardLayout ID` value that I couldn't identify)
 * Audacity: They really don't want you automating downloads, so needs to be installed by hand
+* Probably restore a bunch files, documents, desktop, etc.

 ## Applications